Business

 Addressing Dietary Restriction Concerns: If a meal doesn't quite meet your needs, strategic modifications help.
 Vegan meals low in protein can be supplemented with hemp seeds, nutritional yeast, or a side of hummus.
 Gluten-free meals lacking fiber benefit from added chia seeds or a side of vegetables.
 Keto meals with insufficient fat can be enhanced with olive oil, avocado, or nuts.
 Paleo meals needing more vegetables pair well with a simple salad or steamed greens.

 Recognizing Appearance Quality Indicators: Learn to identify when prepared meals remain safe and high-quality versus when they've degraded.
-Fresh prepared meals should have vibrant vegetable colors, no off-odors when opened, intact packaging seals, and no ice crystal formation (for frozen meals) or excessive liquid accumulation (for refrigerated meals).
+Fresh prepared meals should show vibrant vegetable colors, no off-odors when opened, intact packaging seals, and no ice crystal formation (for frozen meals) or excessive liquid accumulation (for refrigerated meals).
 Discoloration, sour or unusual odors, compromised packaging, or slimy textures indicate spoilage—discard rather than consume.

 Packaging, Sustainability, and Consumer Guidance